nathanvda/cocoon/README.markdown

 ### Strong Parameters Gotcha

 To destroy nested models, rails uses a virtual attribute called `_destroy`.
 When `_destroy` is set, the nested model will be deleted.
+If the record is persisted, rails performs `id` field lookup to destroy the real record, so if `id` wasn't specified, it will treat current set of parameters like a parameters for a new record.

-When using strong parameters (default in rails 4), you need to explicitly add `:_destroy` to the list of permitted parameters.
+When using strong parameters (default in rails 4), you need to explicitly add both `:id` and `:_destroy` to the list of permitted parameters.

 E.g. in your `ProjectsController`: